WRAPTORHelp & Docs

 • The itemized list (carried over from the quote), the subtotal, tax, total, anything already paid, and the balance due.

-When they click Pay, they're taken to a secure Stripe checkout for the outstanding balance only.
-After paying, they land back on the pay page with a "Payment Successful" banner, and the invoice updates to Paid automatically — you don't have to record anything.
+When they click Pay, they go to a secure Stripe checkout for that charge.
+They can pay by card or by bank account (ACH).
+After paying, they land back on the pay page with a "Payment Successful" banner, and the invoice updates automatically — you don't have to record anything.
 If they cancel, they see a "Payment Cancelled" notice and can try again.

 A few things worth knowing: